 $ curl http://www.google.com

 Of course, enter any website or page that you want to retrieve.

 Doing a basic command like this with no extra options will rarely be useful because this only tells cURL to retrieve the source code of the page you’ve provided.

 When we ran our command, our terminal is filled with HTML and other web scripting code – not something that is particularly useful to us in this form.

 Let’s download the website as an HTML document instead, that way the content can be displayed.
 Add the –output option to cURL to achieve this.

 $ curl www.likegeeks.com --output likegeeks.html

-Now the website we downloaded can be opened and displayed in a web browser.
+Now we can open the website we downloaded and display it in a web browser.

 If you’d like to download an online file, the command is about the same.
 But make sure to append the –output option to cURL as we did in the example above.

 If you fail to do so, cURL will send the binary output of the online file to your terminal, which will likely cause it to malfunction.